• Home

 7. Serve: Dust the tops of cookies with powdered sugar or dip the tops of the cookies gently in powdered sugar for a snow-capped cookie effect.
 Enjoy!

-Overhead photo collage of how to make lemon cookies step by step with written instructions on each step.
+Step-by-step photo collage showing how to make lemon cookies from a box of cake mix, with written instructions on each step.

-How to tell when crinkle cookies are done baking?
+How to tell when lemon crinkle cake mix cookies are done baking?

 A lemon cookie needs to be perfectly cooked in order to have that signature melt-in-your-mouth, fluffy texture.
 So, how can you tell when a cookie is done baking?
 Simply look at them!
 You can tell cookies are finished baking by their appearance.